 Before long the left wing tank was running on empty too.
 At 5:15, only 600 kilograms remained, not enough to sustain the left engine for more than a few minutes.
 The pilots tried turning on the pumps to transfer fuel from the trim tank, but that was empty too.
 With grim reality having finally set in, First Officer DeJager declared an emergency at 5:23.
 Three more minutes passed, and then, at an altitude of 34,500 feet and at a distance of 121 kilometers from Lajes, the left engine flamed out as well.
 The lights flickered and then went out, plunging the cabin into darkness, and the roar of the engines faded away into a terrible silence, broken only by the faint cries of terrified passengers and the distant drone of the wind.

 In the cockpit, the pilots’ many computerized displays all went dark, and the flight controls reverted to Direct Law, without any computer modification.
 The electric trim system, the autopilot, two of three hydraulic systems, most of the spoilers, some of the brakes, the thrust reversers, the pressurization control, and many more systems were all instantly rendered inoperative.
-Everything that remained was powered either by the emergency battery or the ram air turbine, or RAT — a small propeller which automatically deployed beneath the fuselage to power critical instruments and flight controls.
+Everything that remained was powered either by the emergency battery or the ram air turbine, or RAT — a small propeller which automatically deployed beneath the wing to power critical instruments and flight controls.
 With no fuel, there was no way to bring any of these systems back online.
 The pilots would have to glide all the way to Lajes Field in the pre-dawn darkness with nothing more than a handful of backup instruments, while straining to move the flight controls with limited hydraulics.

 But even as passengers feared the worst, the math increasingly seemed to be working in the pilots’ favor.
 With a descent rate between 1,000 and 2,000 feet per minute and a speed of over 200 knots, they had enough time to reach Lajes Field, and then some — if anything, they had to worry about overshooting.
 But from an altitude of over 30,000 feet on a perfectly clear night, the lights of the Azores were already visible on the horizon, and all Captain Piché needed to do was aim for them.